graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 If the field resolver returns a `Task<IDataLoaderResult>`, the execution strategy should start the task as usual, only queuing the data loader once the `IDataLoaderResult` has been returned.
 Note that `await IDataLoaderResult.GetResultAsync()` may return another `IDataLoaderResult` which must again be queued to execute at the proper time.

+To accomodate these changes, the `ExecuteNodeAsync` method has been split into three methods; the new methods are `CompleteDataLoaderNodeAsync` and `CompleteNode`.
 Please refer to the reference implementation of `ParallelExecutionStrategy` for an example.

 ### Exception Handling